SabrinaYen/FE_ASSESSMENT/README.md

 -Implement a search function to filter through the list -Implement a sorting function to sort the list -Implement pagination functionality, you can use https://randomuser.me/api/?page=page&results=20

-NOTE AS ASIDE - Unfortunately i have not included build configuration on this project
++ Implement build configuration on vite